fanghuixing/XtextApricot/README.md

 ##License##

-As long as not otherwise noted (e.g. third-party libraries), all files of the Applause project are licensed under the [EPL](http://www.eclipse.org/legal/epl-v10.html).
+As long as not otherwise noted (e.g. third-party libraries), all files of the project are licensed under the [EPL](http://www.eclipse.org/legal/epl-v10.html).